Flat Roof Coatings In Arizona

 - Prevent water penetration

 Coatings may be applied over a variety of properly prepared roof surfaces.
 Typically applied over foam, with proper preparation coatings may also be applied over roll roofing products such as modified bitumen, PVC (poly-vinyl chloride), TPO (thermoplastic polyolefin), rubber and others, as well as over shingles and even metal.
-Coatings are perfect materials for apartment building roofing in Phoenix and most commercial roofing.
+Coatings are perfect materials for apartment building roofing in Arizona and most commercial roofing.

 The process of recoating generally consists of the following: